In a world where life is busy, complex, and filled with stress, empathy is the glue that holds great workplaces together.

 Empathy is the ability to detect others’ emotions and understand their perspective.
 When we feel accepted and validated, it builds trust and leads to better performance.
 Studies find that empathetic leadership has a direct impact on employee productivity, loyalty, and engagement.

 Empathy isn’t reserved exclusively for our personal lives, either.
 It’s what you need to comfort a grieving co-worker, get people on board with your ideas, or diffuse tension with your boss, for example.

 You don’t have to be professionally trained to be powerfully empathic.
-Humans are social beings and our brains come wired for connection.
+Humans are social beings, and our brains are wired for connection.
 So all you (yes, you!) have to do is give your empathy muscles a workout.

 Steal these lessons I’ve learned as a coach in working with hundreds of clients to become a highly empathetic leader.